 - Very competitive rates for businesses processing over $2,500 per month

 - Not suited for very small businesses processing less than $2,500 per month

 - eCommerce rates are higher for Canadian customers

 For more information, see our complete review here.

-Payline Data covers all the bases for small business transactions, from mobile and online payments to in-store sales.
+Payline Data (see our review) covers all the bases for small business transactions, from mobile and online payments to in-store sales.
 They offer easy-to-understand pricing plans that are very affordable, especially for low-volume sellers.
 However, the company’s website fully explains all of the extra features and their associated costs, so you know up front what you’ll have to pay.
 Payline also stands out from the crowd for their corporate philosophy of charitable giving and support for non-profits through discounted pricing and their “Commercial Co-Venture” program.

 The company offers four standardized pricing plans, all of which feature interchange-plus pricing and come with free hardware and software to get you up and running in no time.
 A standard feature of all four plans is a virtual terminal that allows you to process credit card transactions from any Internet-connected computer.
 Transactions can be keyed in manually or swiped with an optional USB card reader.
 All plans also feature month-to-month billing with no long-term contracts and no early termination fees.
 These are great terms, but be aware that these plans also come with a $25.00 monthly minimum.